Navigation-Games/EasyGecNG/README.md

 ## Generating Releases
 TODO :)

-### CI/CD
-- main branch is always releasable.
-- stable releases (the archive bundle with runnable jar, doc, other files...) are built and tagged from time to time from main.
-- in the future, we'd like any push to the repository to trigger an automated build, which compile the code and runs tests.
-This would be implemented with something like GitHub Actions or Travis.

 ### Manually creating a Release
 We need to figure out how to do this.
 The bundle would ideally include: